jiunnhwa/jiunnhwa.github.io/_posts/2026-05-09-Blossom-Birthday-Post.md

 By Session 3, natural language had fractured under complexity.
 I was repeating clarifications, losing context across AI sessions, and paying a hidden "rework tax" every time a vague prompt resulted in misaligned code.

-The above is over-dramatised, but many have these traumas:
+The above is over-dramatised, but I am sure many have encountered these traumas:
 - Ambiguity bred scope creep
 - Context windows filled, then forgot
 - Decisions vanished into chat history